Booking a Ceilidh Band for Your Wedding - Definitive Guide (2026)

 Logistics:

-• Most bands arrive 1.5 to 2 hours before performance
+• Most bands arrive 1.5 to 2 hours before the performance

 • Typical setup space needed: 3m x 5m